searchdiscovery/client-mk-dl-spec/Technical Specification Data Layer - Events.md

     }
   ],
   user: [
-    { /* object for carrying user info */ }
+    {
+      profile: [
+        {
+          profileInfo: {
+            applePayEnabled: "true" // true or false (added for ECB-13327)
+            customerType: "Customer", // "Customer", "Employee", "Associate"
+            hashedID: "7ddb5eae16468674b843f396b335a7dd", // md5 hash of email address
+            hashedID2: "jknhjbebgo8y5oy6obv7b6bo8wowobv8757384ybof87bv5g4", // sha256 hash of email address
+            loginStatus: "logged In", // "logged in", "logged out"
+            // string indication of tier - set to "down" if 500 friends service is unavailable
+            loyaltyTier: "studio", // "backstage", "runway", "red carpet", "non-loyalty"
+            type: "registered", // "guest", "registered", "loyalist"
+          }
+        }
       ]
     }
+  ]
+}
 ```

 **Notes**

 1. The following objects have been removed (they are not in use today and have no planned use):
   - `mkorsData.product.availability`
   - `mkorsData.product.qtyAvailable`
   - `mkorsData.product.description`
-2. The product object has been changed to an array of product objects so that we can support multiple products on a page in the future (perhaps Stylist driven outfits (i.e. The Look) which might be two or more primary products on a page).
+2. The `product` object has been changed to an array of `product` objects so that we can support multiple products on a page in the future (perhaps Stylist driven outfits (i.e. The Look) which might be two or more primary products on a page).
 3. This same data layer info will be expected upon the opening of a QuickView (See [QuickView](#customevents-quickview) in the custom events section of this document).
 4. The `crossSellGroup` array is added for the 2017 redesign as there may be multiple cross sell strategies use on PDP (or elsewhere).
 Each cross sell strategy has a `crossSellGroup` object which includes info about the strategy, the number of products returned and an array of product objects each with a display index.
 5. `product[n].priceType` is requested for any primary products on page.
 Note that we presently scrape the DOM in Launch to determine price type.